When in Israel: What to Do As a First Time Traveler

 4. Ein Gedi Reserve

 This was another hiking place.
-It felt like we were on an Africa Safari at times.
+It felt like we were on an African Safari at times.

-This was one of the drier climates we experienced, in Israel.
+This was one of the drier climates we experienced in Israel at the Ein Gedi Reserve; December 2017

 I would call it a beginner’s hike; it has a lot of beautiful moments that are worth the trip.